pstrang07/ElkStack/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the Jump Box Provisioner and Elk Stack machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-- _TODO: Add whitelisted IP addresses_
+ - My Home IP Address

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by The Jump box Provisoner
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_

 A summary of the access policies in place can be found in the table below.
 | Name                 | Publicly Accessible | Allowed IP Addesses |